aws-amplify/amplify-js/docs/media/analytics_guide.md

 }, 'AWSKinesis');
 ```

 ## Using a Custom Plugin

-You can create your custom class and plug it into Analytics module.
-This may be helpful when you need to integrate your app with a custom analytics backend.
+You can create your custom pluggable for Analytics.
+This may be helpful if you want to integrate your app with a custom analytics backend.

-To create a plugin,just implement `AnalyticsProvider` interface:
+To create a plugin implement the `AnalyticsProvider` interface:

 ```typescript
 import { Analytics, AnalyticsProvider } from 'aws-amplify';